VegB/iNLG/README.md

 # iNLG
-This is the implementation code for "Visualize Before You Write: Imagination-Guided Open-Ended Text Generation".
+This is the implementation code for [Visualize Before You Write: Imagination-Guided Open-Ended Text Generation](https://arxiv.org/abs/2210.03765).

 ## Environment Setup